DarrenPaulWright/hord/docs/Collection.md

 #### collection.unique([countKey]) ⇒ [<code>Collection</code>](#Collection)
 _`⚡ Utilizes indexes`_
-> Returns a new collection of unique items
+> Returns a new collection of deeply unique items

 **Returns**: [<code>Collection</code>](#Collection) - A new Collection with the same model as the calling collection.